Aníbal (wrestler): Professional wrestling career

-Mask loss and retirement

-Carrillo returned in late 1990 and began working for Consejo Mundial de Lucha Libre (CMLL; the renamed EMLL).
-The years away from the ring and cumulative injuries had taken its toll as he was not nearly as mobile as before but still commanded respect due to his history.
-Carrillo returned to wrestling to get a big payday for losing his mask in an Apuesta match as he needed the money.
-The original plan was for Aníbal to lose his mask to Universo 2000, a wrestler CMLL was building up to be a main eventer, in the featured match of the 1991 Juicio Final ("Final Justice").
-Those plans were changed when promoter Benjamin Mora, who was bitter at CMLL for not working with him, revealed several of CMLL's plans including who was going to unmask Aníbal.
-CMLL decided to change their plans and in the end it was Máscara Año 2000, Universo 2000's brother that unmasked Aníbal on December 13, 1991.
-Not long after the mask loss Carillo retired, but returned in 1993 to wrestle a series of matches because he needed the money.
-By the end of 1993 Carrillo was in such poor physical shape he was forced to retire from wrestling for good.
-On October 24, 1993, Carrillo was on hand as El Hijo del Aníbal ("The son of Aníbal") made his professional wrestling debut.
-It has never been confirmed if El Hijo del Aníbal is indeed the son of Carrillo or if he paid for the rights to use the name, a practice not uncommon in Lucha Libre.
+Carrillo returned to wrestling in late 1990 for Consejo Mundial de Lucha Libre (CMLL; the renamed EMLL).
+Despite years away from the ring and cumulative injuries taking a toll on his mobility, he still commanded respect due to his history.
+Carrillo sought a big payday by losing his mask in a Lucha de Apuestas, as he needed the money.
+The original plan was for Aníbal to lose his mask to Universo 2000, a wrestler CMLL was building up to be a main eventer, in the main event of Juicio Final ("Final Justice") on December 13.
+Those plans were changed when promoter Benjamin Mora, who was bitter at CMLL for not working with him, revealed several of CMLL's plans, including who was going to unmask Aníbal.
+CMLL switched plans and chose Máscara Año 2000, Universo 2000's brother, to unmask Aníbal at the event.
+Carillo subsequently retired, but returned in 1993 to wrestle a series of matches because he needed the money.
+By the end of the year, Carrillo was in such poor physical shape that he was forced to retire from wrestling for good.
+On September 27, Carrillo was on hand as El Hijo del Aníbal ("The Son of Aníbal") made his professional wrestling debut; it has never been confirmed if El Hijo del Aníbal is indeed the son of Carrillo, or if he paid for the rights to use the name, a practice not uncommon in lucha libre.

 Death

-Carlos Carrillo died on March 4, 1994, from a brain tumor.
-El Hijo de Aníbal died at 50 on January 23, 2021, from complications of COVID-19.
+Carlos Carrillo died of a brain tumor on March 4, 1994, at the age of 53.
+El Hijo de Aníbal died at age 50 on January 23, 2021, from complications of COVID-19.